 Do You Know?

-side of the wheel that is spinning at a lower speed.
-In the example above, ZOOM:BIT will steer towards the forward but steer to the left over time because the left wheel is spinning at a lower speed.
+If both wheels spin at different speeds, ZOOM:BIT will steer towards the side of the wheel that is spinning at a lower speed.
+In the example above, ZOOM:BIT will move forward but steer to the left over time because the left wheel is spinning at a lower speed.

-Can you predict which direction ZOOM:BIT will be moving if we set Left Speed to -150 and Right Speed to -200?
+Can you predict which direction ZOOM:BIT will be moving if we set Left Speed to -150 and Right Speed to -200 ?
 Test it out and see if you're right.

 Do You Know?
 There is inevitably a slight difference between a motor's specifications and its actual performance.
-Seemingly identical motors are likely to rotate at slightly different speeds even though they are supplied with the same voltage.
+Seemingly identical motors are likely to votate at slightly different speeds even though they are supplied with the same voltage.
 In other words, even though you program your ZOOM:BIT to move straight (i.e. same speed for both left and right wheels), it is still likely that ZOOM:BIT will veer slightly to the right, or left, after some time.